genericmask/USF-F2021-OPSWAT-Senior-Project/server/README.txt

 2. Create a venv folder with "python3 -m venv venv"
 3. Activate the environment with ". venv/bin/activate".
 Your shell prompt wil change to show the name of the activated environment.
-4. Install flask with "pip install Flask"
+4. Install dependencies with "pip install Flask twilio WTForms phonenumbers"
-5. Install twilio with "pip install twilio"
-6. Initialize environment variables:
+5. Initialize environment variables:
     $ export FLASK_APP=flaskr
     $ export FLASK_ENV=development
-7. Initialize the database by running: "flask init-db" You should see "Initialized the database."
+6. Initialize the database by running: "flask init-db" You should see "Initialized the database."
-8. Start flask:
+7. Start flask:
     $ flask run --host=0.0.0.0

 Initial setup steps Windows: